Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Exo-to-Ego Transfer Learning

 \subsection{View labeling and preprocessing}

 We construct the view labeling function $V(\cdot)$.
-Based on the composition analysis of exocentric cooking videos (\cref{fig:cook_cuts}), the source data can be divided into face shots showing body actions and hand shots indicating necessary attention to specific objects.
-These shots can be interleaved even in a single step.
-Due to the visual similarity between the hand shots and the egocentric images, we define three view classes as \exo{} (face shots) and \egolike{} (hand shots) from the source exocentric videos, and \ego{} views from the target egocentric videos (see the left of \cref{fig:method}).
+Based on the composition analysis of exocentric cooking videos~\cite{miura:tis05}, the source data can be divided into face shots showing full-body actions and hand shots indicating the necessary attention to specific objects.
+These shots are interleaved even in several seconds and changing throughout the video sequence.
+Observing the visual similarity between the hand shots and the egocentric images, we define three view classes as \exo{} (face shots) and \egolike{} (hand shots) from the source exocentric videos, and \ego{} views from the target egocentric videos (see the left of \cref{fig:method}).

-To process the source videos, we use a face tracking that classifies the face and hand shots, which consists of a face detector~\cite{schroff:cvpr15} and a simple tracking method SORT~\cite{bewley:icip16}.
-We assign positive source images where the face is detected to the \exo{} view and the others to the \egolike{} view.
+For the source data, we use face tracking that classifies the face and hand shots, consisting of a face detector~\cite{schroff:cvpr15} and a tracking method SORT~\cite{bewley:icip16}.
+We assign positive images with face to the \exo{} view and the rest to the \egolike{} view. \eccvradd{ Compared to classifier-based scene categorization in Ego-Exo~\cite{li:cvpr21}, our classification based on local facial features is more versatile.
+Li~\etal~\cite{li:cvpr21} employ an ego-exo scene classifier trained on Charades-Ego~\cite{sigurdsson:cvpr18} to assign soft labels between \ego{} and \exo{} views.
+This scene classifier may exhibit bias due to its training on mostly side views in \cite{sigurdsson:cvpr18}'s \exo{} views, over the front views prevalent in YC2's \exo{} views.
+Such biases could limit its generalization to unseen videos like EgoYC2 and YC2.
+In contrast, our face detection-based approach can effectively handle various face angles, regardless of side and front views. }

-To reduce the moving impact of the \ego{} view, we propose to utilize a fine-grained and temporally coherent tracking of hand-object interactions, informing actions occurring in moving scenes.
-We implement this tracking by the combination of hand detection-based tracking and frame-wise hand-object segmentation.
-Specifically, we track the location of bounding boxes covering two hands using a pre-trained hand detector~\cite{shan:cvpr20,tango:eccvw22} and the SORT algorithm.
+To reduce the moving impact of the \ego{} view, we propose using a fine-grained and temporally coherent tracking of hand-object interactions, informing actions occurring in moving scenes.
+We implement this tracking by using the combination of hand detection-based tracking and frame-wise hand-object segmentation.
+Specifically, we track the location of bounding boxes covering two hands using a pre-trained hand detector~\cite{shan:cvpr20,tango:eccvw22} and {the SORT algorithm~\cite{bewley:icip16}}.
 Additionally, we use the pixel-level location of hands and interacting objects~\cite{zhang:eccv22}, which can provide more precise descriptions of actions.
 These two techniques complement each other; the hand tracking is temporally coherent but coarse localization and the segmentation is fine-grained but frame-wise localization (see \cref{sec:hofeat} for details).